SorenMG/ColorWheel/README.md

 Color Wheel is a Javascript library to create a color wheel with a canvas element

 ## Installation
-Copy the files from the library folder into your project.
+Copy the files from the `lib` folder into your project.

 ## Usage
 First you need to import all the files into your HTML file